aces/Loris/modules/user_accounts/test/TestPlan.md

     changes.
 25. When editing an existing user: Clicking on the 'User Account' breadcrumb takes you to the User Account page without saving any changes to the user profile.

+### Testing permissions:

+26. r
+1. r
+1. r
+1. r

 On the My Preferences page:
 ==========================

-26. Check that all users (even those with NO permissions) have access to the My Preferences page.
+28. Check that all users (even those with NO permissions) have access to the My Preferences page.
 27. Change the user’s password.
 Check that the password rules are enforced.
 28. Check that if password and confirmed password do not match you get an error.
 29. Check that saving fails if any field is left blank (except password).